2010b9/multi-armed-bandits/README.md

 Note that we need to send a batch with all the clients and the respective ads they will be shown in case they access the website/email/etc. Since we are in a batch setting, we cannot invoke an API and retrieve the ad for a certain user.
 We need to provide all the ad each client will be shown (they might not see it, but we still need to have that information)

-The ouput each day is a DataFrame
+The ouput each day is a DataFrame with the following structure

 ```
 client_id	arm_id	      date